MOTIVATE: Marketing and Messaging Palliative Care

 Slides from August 8, 2019 briefing on insights from qualitative and quantitative research that tracked public and physician awareness, perceptions, attitudes, and interest in palliative care and how they have shifted over time.

 In 2011, CAPC engaged the polling firm Public Opinion Strategies (POS), to conduct extensive national audience research on palliative care among U.S. adults.
 This national survey resulted in the only evidence-based definition of palliative care.

 Designing Your Marketing Strategy

 Guidance on increasing palliative care referrals through internal marketing.

-These eight questions will help palliative care teams across settings get the information they need to form the basis of the marketing plan, including strong communications with stakeholders.
+These eight questions will help palliative care teams across settings get the information they need to form the basis of the marketing plan, including strong communications with their target audience.

 Guidance for palliative care teams to build collaborative relationships with referrers.

 An effective progress note based on the core domains of palliative care is one of your best marketing tools.
 There's no better way to effectively show referral sources what palliative care can do.
 Sample document shared by Carle Foundation Hospital, 2017.

-Knowing how to talk to the press is an important part of messaging.
+Knowing how to talk to the press is critical to your image and reputation.

 For Patients and Families

 Available on GetPalliativeCare.org, this handout contains patient and family-focused frequently asked questions about palliative care.

-Use this template to craft a program brochure that describes your services to patients and families.
+Customize this template to create a program brochure that describes your services to patients and families.